Two of the most recognized assets when it comes to investing, stocks and bonds are often the building blocks of a solid investment portfolio.

 The share price benefit of being a shareholder also makes it a potentially risky investment.
 If you own stock in an underlying company and it begins to perform poorly or has financial trouble, the stock price will begin to depreciate, and with it, the total value of your stock.

-There does become a risk when a bond issuer cannot afford to make interest payments to bondholders, and in turn, defaults on its bond.
-Oftentimes, if an entity defaults on a bond, its bondholders still receive a portion of their original principal.
+There is a risk when a bond issuer cannot afford to make interest payments to bondholders and defaults on its bond.
+If an entity defaults on a bond, bondholders still receive a portion of their original principal.

 Both stockholders and bondholders fear the underlying company filing for bankruptcy.
 In the event this does happen, bondholders, along with all other creditors, are paid back their initial investment first, prior to stockholders.
 Sometimes, there is not enough money to pay back stockholders at all in the case of bankruptcy, making a bondholder more likely to recoup at least a portion of their investment in this worst-case scenario.